Castor Oil For Blepharitis? Can It Work For You?

 - Temporarily discontinuing the use of contact lenses

-- Stopping or limiting the use of eye makeup, including eye liner, eye shadow, mascara, and eyelash extensions (or false eyelashes)
+- Stopping or limiting the use of eye makeup, including eye liner, eye shadow, mascara, and eyelash extensions (or false eyelashes).
+If you do wear makeup, be sure to remove ALL of it at night with an oil based eye makeup remover.

 The suggestion to consume more fatty acids may be a surprising aspect, but these essential supplements carry anti-inflammatory effects.
 In fact, the reason why castor oil is such an effective natural treatment for blepharitis is because it contains fatty acids.
 By practicing the above, you may be able to treat your condition before turning to further remedies.